MohamadTdn/shoeshopwithreactts/README.md

 ---

-## Shoe Shop Landing with React TypeScript and Tailwind
+## Shoe Shop Website with React TypeScript and Tailwind

 ### Technologies in this project :